yukthasricm/-TARP-TEAM-1/README.md

 # -TARP-TEAM-1
-## This Project is contributed by 18MIS002 R N Sneha Priya, 18MIS1017 Sandhiya S, 18MIS1090 Raksha S, 18MIS1108 Aishwariya Subakkar, 18MIS1110 Yuktha Sri.
+## This Project is contributed by 18MIS002 R N Sneha Priya, 18MIS1017 Sandhiya S, 18MIS1090 Raksha S, 18MIS1108 Aishwariya Subakkar, 18MIS1110 Yuktha Sri.c.m.

 There are a series of processes and configuration which are done for the implementation.
 They are,
 - Initially, from the board menu, the board manager is selected from which the ESP8266 is being selected.
 From the ESP8266 we select NodeMCU 1.0.